ajay1773/uiloft/readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Check out our [Contributing Guide](CONTRIBUTING.md) for more details on our development process and coding standards.

 ## 🐛 Bug Reports

 Found a bug?
-Please [open an issue](https://github.com/yourusername/uiloft/issues) and we'll get right on it!
+Please [open an issue](https://github.com/ajay1773/uiloft/issues) and we'll get right on it!

 ## 💡 Feature Requests

 Have an idea for a new feature?
 We'd love to hear it!
-[Open an issue](https://github.com/yourusername/uiloft/issues) and let's discuss.
+[Open an issue](https://github.com/ajay1773/uiloft/issues) and let's discuss.

 ## 📝 License